 Culturally and Linguistically Responsive Pedagogy

-- Favela, A. & DeSaxe, J. (2017, under review).
-Good Teacher/ Bad Teacher: Countering Corporate Narratives that Dichotomize and Disguise Structural Inequalities
+- Favela, A. & DeSaxe, J. (2018).
+Good Teacher/ Bad Teacher: Countering Corporate Narratives that Dichotomize and Disguise Structural Inequalities.
+Journal of Thought

 - Favela, A. (2017) .Vidas Alrevez: Educational Challenges Facing Deported Families.
 Journal of Latinos and Education.

 - Favela, A. & Torres, D.M.
 (Winter 2014).
-Connecting Clasrooms and Communities, Identifying Student Needs & Assets.
+Connecting Classrooms and Communities, Identifying Student Needs & Assets.
 Multicultural Education.

 - Favela, A. (October, 2012).
 Reclaiming Language, Culture, and Hope in a Mexican Indigenous School Community.
 The Journal of Multiculturalism in Education.
 Vol 8 (2).

 - Favela, A. (2010).
 Radical Lessons from Oaxaca: Teachers as Social Vanguards.Radical Teacher.